Undertaking – where a vehicle on an inner lane passes one in an outer lane ‑ is not illegal in the UK, even if it is unwise.

-Strictly speaking, undertaking on motorways in the UK is NOT punishable by the law.
-You can happily undertake another car and if the police spot you, they won’t necessarily fine you.
-However, it’s not recommended and there are times when it might be dangerous.
+Undertaking on motorways in the UK is NOT punishable by the law.
+You can happily pass another car while driving to the left of them on a motorway or dual carriageway and if the police spot you, they won’t necessarily fine you.
+But it’s not recommended and there are times when it might be dangerous.

 The rule of the road states: “Do not overtake on the left or move to a lane on your left to overtake.”
-But it does say that it’s alright to overtake cars in lanes on your right in slow-moving traffic.
-You definitely shouldn’t weave in and out of traffic in order to ensure you’re constantly in the fastest moving lane.
+However, it does say that it’s alright to overtake cars in lanes to your right in slow-moving traffic.
+Even if that’s the case, you definitely shouldn’t weave in and out of traffic in order to ensure you’re constantly in the fastest moving lane.

-Yes.
-You might be hit with a fixed penalty notice for careless driving or driving without due care and attention.
-That could result in a £100 fine and three points on your licence.
+Although not strictly against the law, the police might fine you for undertaking.
+That will come in the shape of a fixed penalty notice for careless driving or driving without due care and attention.
+It could result in a £100 fine and three points on your licence.
 Or you may be sent on a driver education course.

 In extreme cases, the police might charge you with dangerous driving.
-This will result in a court summons.
-The judge can then award up to nine points on your licence and a £5,000 fine.
+This will result in a court summons and can be up to nine points on your licence and a £5,000 fine.

 What about average speed limits?

-Very often when average speed limits are imposed, you can’t help but drive faster than the vehicle(s) in the outer lanes.
+Very often when there are average speed limits, you can’t help but drive faster than the vehicle(s) in the outer lanes.
 This is because it can be difficult, dangerous and disruptive to change lanes.
 Some cars have cruise control and will stay at a very constant average speed.

 I’ve been writing about cars and motoring for more than 25 years.
 My career started on a long-departed classic car weekly magazine called AutoClassic.
 I’ve since pitched up at Autosport, Auto Express, the News of the World, Sunday Times and most recently the Daily Telegraph.
 When I’m not writing about cars and motoring, I’m probably doing some kind of sport or working in my garden.